-Students are required to score at least 80% of the available marks on the weekly competency test to Pass the weekly competency test.
+Students are required to score at least 80% of the available marks to Pass the Competency Test.
 Students need to receive a Pass for each weekly competency test to be eligible for a Pass grade in the unit.

 Assessment Criteria